 - Multi-tenant mixed use properties

 With many landlords having to defer or forfeit rent, income properties are in a period of financial stress.
 Additionally, growing reliance in online purchasing during the COVID-19 pandemic risks an acceleration away from brick and mortar stores.
 This massive shift presents a long-term change to the economic model for some traditional retail income properties.

 Tourist-related businesses also confront unprecedented vacancy levels, with considerable uncertainly in the short and medium-term.
 With a loss of traditional sources of customers, such as large sporting attractions, seasonal tourism, and college-related customers, and drastic reductions in travel generally, many year-round hotel, motel and restaurant properties are now closed, and seasonal properties face uncertainty as to when they may be able to open.

-Impacts are also being felt by other income properties, as non-essential offices are closed.
 The immediate implementation of work at home policies has resulted in many businesses developing a reduced demand for physical commercial office space, as technology and corporate culture changes have created a capacity to effectively conduct business from home.

 Due to COVID-19, municipal tax assessors do not have capacity to adjust assessments to reconcile values for the economic reality.